The State Bar of California has a number of resources to help direct attorneys willing to help with a recent disaster.

 In the aftermath of disasters, volunteers may be needed to help staff a legal hotline or a resource table at disaster recovery centers.
-Volunteers may also be needed to conduct legal research or handle pro bono cases to assist fire survivors.
+Volunteers may also be needed to conduct legal research, volunteer at clinics, or handle pro bono cases to assist disaster survivors.

 Online training and technical assistance are available.